Brian Carroll

-Brian Carroll (born July 20, 1981) is an American retired soccer player who last played for Philadelphia Union in Major League Soccer.
-He is currently the only player in MLS history to have won 4 consecutive Supporter Shields.
+Brian Carroll (born July 20, 1981) is an American former professional soccer player who played as a defensive midfielder, notably appearing for D.C.
+United Columbus Crew and Philadelphia Union in Major League Soccer.
+He is the only player in MLS history to have won four consecutive Supporter Shields.

-Career

-Youth and college
+Youth and college career

 While in high school, Carroll was the Washington Post All-Met Player of the Year, was twice named to the Parade All-American team, and led the West Springfield Spartans to the final of the Virginia state tournament in 1998.
 He played college soccer at Wake Forest University from 2000 to 2002.
 Named captain as a sophomore, Carroll tied the school record for most assists in a game with three and finished the year as a second-team All-ACC selection.
 As a junior, he was again team captain, an All-American, and was a finalist for the Hermann Trophy.
 After his junior year, he signed a Project-40 contract with MLS, completing his career at Wake Forest with 7 goals and 15 assists, having started all 61 games over the three years.

-Club
+Club career

-DC United
+D.C.
+United

 Carroll was selected 11th overall in the 2003 MLS SuperDraft by D.C.
 United.
 Unfortunately for him, coach Ray Hudson preferred a lineup dominated by veterans, and although he saw time in U.S. Open Cup competition, Carroll did not appear in any regular season games.
 Peter Nowak replaced Hudson following the 2003 season, and soon expressed incredulity that a player as talented as Carroll saw no playing time under Hudson.
 Carroll was a fixture in Nowak's lineup for the first game of the 2004 season, and would remain there all year long, appearing in all 30 of the team's games, starting 26 of them, earning his first MLS assist, and winning the MLS Cup.
 In 2005, he led the team in minutes and games played, scored his first league goal, added three more assists, and led MLS in consecutive games played, at 62.
 Carroll was one of three players nominated for the 2005 MLS Fair Play Award.
 Carroll started 31 games for the club in 2006, with 1 goal and 3 assists.
 Carroll lost his starting role with United to fellow defensive midfielder Clyde Simms midway through the 2007 season, but still had a productive year, with 4 assists to his credit.